Distance | 8 KM | |

 See photos of hiking

-Why choose a trail at Derby Reach Regional Park?
+Why hike at Derby Reach Regional Park ?

 Welcome to derby reach regional park, a hidden gem nestled in the breathtaking Vancouver Coast Mountains.
 If you're a hiker, outdoor enthusiast, or simply someone who loves spending time in nature, this park is your perfect escape.